-During the housing market crash, lenders got spooked: They tightened requirements and it was difficult to get a loan if you had blemished credit.
-But every expert I spoke with agrees that this isn’t the case anymore.

-Lenders are willing to lend again, and to give more people a chance.
+In the immediate wake of the housing market crash, lenders became more selective.
+They tightened requirements and it was difficult to get a loan if you had blemished credit.
+Now, more lenders are willing to give more people a chance.

-Things like the Dodd Frank Act — an act that standardized the mortgage-application process, giving lenders clear steps to follow for most loans — have helped ease the way too, and people with a few credit faux pas shouldn’t be afraid of at least applying for pre-approval.
+Things like the Dodd Frank Act — an act that standardized the mortgage-application process, giving lenders clear steps to follow for most loans — have helped ease the way too.
+And people who have a few dings on their credit reports shouldn’t be afraid of at least applying for pre-approval.

 You may not be instantly approved, but the right lender will take the time to work with you, offer suggestions for improving your chance for approval, or even hook you up with their credit repair specialists if you need it.

 |Get your down payment together||You’ll need funds for the down payment, closing costs, moving expenses.
-Start saving at least six months in advance so you have the largest down payment possible before you apply.|
+Start saving at least six months in advance so you’ll have the largest down payment possible before you apply.|

 |Pull your credit reports||You get free reports once a year through AnnualCreditReport.com.
 Dispute any errors you find; pay any outstanding bills; and then don’t take on any more credit.
 Just work on paying on time and getting those scores as good as they can be.|

 |Get pre-approved||Once your financial ducks are in a row, apply for pre-approval.
-A pre-approval letter shows sellers they should take you seriously.|
+A pre-approval letter shows that sellers should take you seriously.|

-|Get a real estate agent.
-You really can’t go at this alone.
+|Get a real estate agent||You don’t have to go at this alone.
 A qualified real estate agent is your best advocate in the home-buying process.|

-Our top lenders — Alliant Credit Union, Citibank, First Internet Bank, and New American Funding — all stood out for different reasons, but hit every mark.
-Your individual rates and terms will vary, but if you’re looking for a mortgage, these are the best places to start.
+Our top lenders — Alliant Credit Union, CitiBank Mortgage, First Internet Bank, and New American Funding — all stood out for different reasons, but hit every one of those marks.
+Your individual rates and terms will vary, but if you’re looking for a good mortgage and a satisfying application process, these are great places to start.